simpleParadox/RE_656/README.md

 TODO:
 - [ ] Refractor code to have the preprocessing steps in a separate python file and the keras model in the main.py only.
 - [ ] Add command line arguments to run different cases (for example: load pretrained proposed model to predict relations, retrain proposed model from scratch with validation etc., also provide options for providing different architecture hyperparamters - different number of conv filters, different LSTM units (but also have a default option)).
+- [ ] Calculate F1 score on the test data.

 ### Questions
 - [ ] Fine-tuning BERT provides slight acc benefit on val data but this may be important if the dataset is huge - translates to many more relations.